Missing Kids and Their Bicycles - Cases of Dario Cicolecchia, Janice Pockett, and Others

 The day she went missing, she rode her bike to a wooded area with plans on retrieving a butterfly that she'd put under a rock earlier.
 Importantly, no one knows what happened to her after this but her bicycle was found near a road.

 One scenario, with probabilities that are debatable, is that Janice left her bike by the road, entered the wooded area, and then someone drove by and saw her bike -- just like Kubler saw Dario's.
 An individual with problems might not be able to ignore the chance to investigate the wooded area -- just as Kubler couldn't.
-This scenario would run counter to an abductor in the park laying in wait.
+This scenario would run counter to an abductor in the park lying in wait.

 There are other cases where a bicycle is found that belonged to a missing child (ie. Vicki Lynn Hoskinson, Forensic Files Season 3 Episode 11, "Speck of Evidence").
-That this item might be an 'advertisement' to a pedophile is something that shouldn't be ignored.
+That this item, a child's bicycle, might be an 'advertisement' to a pedophile is something that shouldn't be ignored.
 It suggests a lot of things to me, especially non-family abduction and abduction by someone who is serial in nature.
 If you are coming across missing person's reports where a bicycle, or even a scooter or skateboard or something else of that nature that implies 'young person nearby,' then think about the visibility of the object and how it might be something that a pedophile or kidnapper really notices.

 This could be a solid basis with which to start some reasonable conjecture.
 To me, it suggests that the victim was pursued rather than the victim stumbling onto someone dangerous by chance.